 Travel through the fallopian tube after fertilization

 After fertilization, the fertilized egg, now called a 'morula' and 'blastocyst' moves through the Fallopian tube towards the uterus and takes about three to four days.
-The fertilized egg keeps dividing as it moves through the fallopian tube to the uterus.
+The fertilized egg becomes the embryo and keeps dividing as it moves through the fallopian tube to the uterus.

 Implantation inside the uterus

 After about 4-5 days of travel through the Fallopian tube the fertilized egg, now called 'blastocyst' or embryo has reached the uterus.
 Once it has reached the uterus, it further divides, it starts to attach to the lining of the uterus.
 This is called implantation.

 Some women notice spotting (or slight bleeding) for a very short time around the time of implantation.
 The lining of the uterus gets thicker and the cervix is sealed by a plug of mucus.
 It will stay in place until the baby is ready to be born.

 Within the first week after implantation, a hormone called human chorionic gonadotropin (hCG) can be found in your blood.
 It's made by the cells that eventually become the placenta.
 A blood or urine test at your doctor's office will usually detect hCG within a week after implantation.